Comrie Medical Centre

 MEDICAL STUDENTS

 The practice is an accredited practice for training medical students.
-This means there may be medical students attached to the practice at various times (usually attached to the practice for 1–3 months during their 5th year at university).
+This means there may be medical students attached to the practice at various times.
 The doctors may have a medical student present during consultations at the surgery or on home visits.

 We understand that patients may not wish to discuss sensitive subjects in the presence of a medical student.
 Therefore, you will be informed accordingly when you report to the reception desk.
 Please inform the receptionists if you prefer to see the doctor alone.
 You don’t have to give a reason and the doctor will understand.